 It is important to note that supplements and diet changes cannot ‘treat’ postpartum depression or anxiety, and if you are worried it is really important to speak to your GP, midwife or health visitor, who can talk to you about different treatment options.

 But as a self–confessed chatterbox and qualified psychotherapist, I cannot stress enough how important talking is when navigating the postpartum period.
 Perhaps join a local mum and baby group, or speak with friends or family about your experiences (the good and the bad), and listen to other stories.
 You are not alone.

 How to Add Vitamin D and B12 To Your Diet!

 These powerful ingredients can be added to your freshly 3D printed Nourished stacks today.
-Our delicious gummy vitamins are chewable, easier to consume and studies have shown that gummy form can lead to higher absorption of certain ingredients than popping pills.
+Our delicious gummies are chewable, easier to consume and studies have shown that gummy form can lead to higher absorption of certain ingredients than popping pills.

 To add these to your personalised gummy stack, simply take our quiz here.

 Sarah is a qualified and experienced psychotherapist, specialising in perinatal mental health, living and working in Manchester.